Text Alternative for How American Cancer Society Research Funding Works

 Most other funding goes to external researchers.

-At any one point in time, we are supporting more than 800 researchers throughout the country and across cancer types.
-These extramural grants provide funding for what we call investigator-initiated projects.
+At any one point in time, we are supporting more than 800 researchers and health professionals throughout the country and across cancer types.
+Our grants provide funding for what we call investigator-initiated projects.
 That means that researchers at any nonprofit research institution or university from across the country can apply for funding from us.
 Our job is to oversee a rigorous application review and selection process.
 This peer review process is actually conducted by external scientists, clinicians, and stakeholders who are volunteer members of the review panels set up by the American Cancer Society.

 External researchers can submit ideas for any cancer.